The Art of Doing Nothing: The Concept and Creation of NullMachines

 loackme

-NGUYEN WAHED is a London-based gallery, which program evolves around but is not limited to digital and generative art practices.
-Focusing on contemporary artists (Leander Herzog, Sofia Crespo) who embody the intersection of technology and creativity, it expands onto rediscovering select phenomena in the peripheries of digital art starting from the 1960s (Manfred Mohr) to the first neural-network...
+Nguyen Wahed is a New York-based gallery with a program that focuses on, but is not limited to, digital and generative art practices.
+Focusing on contemporary artists (Leander Herzog, Sofia Crespo) who embody the intersection of technology and creativity, it expands onto rediscovering select phenomena in the peripheries of digital art starting from the 1960s (Manfred Mohr) to the first...